AnjaliYelikar/Computational-Methods-RIT/README.md

 # Computational-Methods-RIT
-Repository for ASTP 720 Computational Methods for Astrophysics coursework at Rochester Institute of Technology
+Repository for ASTP 720 Computational Methods for Astrophysics coursework at Rochester Institute of Technology, Fall 2020